insmdl00/hospital/README.md

 1) Copy the "webapp" directory in a web server (ex: in the "www" directory of wamp server)

-2) Import the "database_full_simplified.sql" file in phpmyadmin (if problems, manually create empty database and name it "e-mergencies", then execute the sql code present in the file into the sql command line)
+2) Import the "database_full_simplified.sql" file in phpmyadmin.
+To do so, manually create an empty database and name it "e-mergencies", then go to "Import" and select the sql file.

 3) Go to "localhost/webapp/index.php" on your browser

-4) Use, for exemple, the following right credentials to test the login : id= , pw=
+4) Use, for exemple, the following credentials to test the login :
+ - Patient : id= , pw=
+ - Hospital staff : id= , pw=
+ - Administration : id= , pw=
+ - Wrong credentials : id=test@test.com , pw=test

 ==============================================